 Make payment based on your entry category.
 Fee information is available under the tab Fees.
 Upload your proof of payment via the Register tab.

-Prepare an abstract (300 words or less) and upload your abstract via the Register tab on this website.
+Prepare an abstract (150 words ) and upload your abstract via the Register tab on this website.

 ABSTRACT GUIDELINES